What This Covers

 EV Charging Infrastructure Finance

-The OZEV Workplace Charging Scheme provides grants of up to £350 per socket, capped at 40 sockets per applicant as of April 2026.
+The OZEV Workplace Charging Scheme provides grants of up to £350 per socket, capped at 40 sockets per applicant as of June 2026.
 Grant funding cuts the capital that needs financing.
 Lenders will generally fund the post-grant residual cost, and some will advance against the full cost before the grant lands.

 Solar and Renewable Energy Finance

 Hire purchase dominates solar and battery deals.
 The asset lasts 20 to 25 years, generates a revenue or cost-saving stream that effectively pays the instalments, and qualifies for capital allowances.
 The exact allowance position depends on whether the install falls under the annual investment allowance or the enhanced allowances reserved for specific energy-saving technologies.
+We rate HP as the natural fit when the asset pays for itself.

 Tax Incentives and Their Impact